karabijavad/cadet/README.md

   #rel is a Cadet#Relationship
 end
 ```
-Note: this does not work in a batch inserter session, atleast not yet.
+Note: this (relationship traversal) does not work in a batch inserter session, atleast not yet.
 The idea is a batch inserter session is used for writing data, as opposed to reading data